kajoban/SneakUp/README.md

-# SneakerUp
+# SneakUp

 👣 A responsive sneaker auction site, built with React, Redux, and Flexbox.